scrapinghub/web-poet/docs/frameworks/index.rst

     module as possible.

--   Support returning a :ref:`page object <page-objects>` given a target URL and a desired :ref:`output item type <items>`, determining the right :ref:`page object class <page-object-classes>` to use based on :ref:`rules
+-   Support returning a :ref:`page object <page-objects>` given a target URL and a desired :ref:`output item class <items>`, determining the right :ref:`page object class <page-object-classes>` to use based on :ref:`rules
     <framework-rules>`.